 If you google how to beat CAPTCHA challenges, you’ll find that dozens of companies fall into this cottage industry of CAPTCHA fraud.
 You’ll find many sites like https://anti-captcha.com/.
 And its website has many of the hallmarks of any good SaaS company!:

 At Stytch, we’re on a mission to eliminate unnecessary friction on the internet, and today, CAPTCHA fraud is one of the greatest offenders.
 We’re excited about new methods for stopping bots without putting undue friction on good users.
-If you’re interested in learning more about our stronger CAPTCHA solutions, you can talk to an auth expert to learn more about how Stytch can help you stop bots on your application.
+If you’re interested in learning more, check out our Strong CAPTCHA product page, or talk to an auth expert to learn more about how Stytch can help you stop bots on your application.